Semur (Indonesian stew)

-Sweet soy sauce is the most important ingredient in the semur-making process because it serves to strengthen the flavor, but it should still be blended harmoniously with the other ingredients.
-In addition to the spices and seasonings, semur also consists of a wide range of main ingredients with variation in the presentation, such as meat (mainly beef), beef tongue, potato, tofu, tomato, tempeh, eggs, chicken, fish and often sprinkled with fried shallots or other variations according to the tastes of the communities in each regions.
+Sweet soy sauce and candlenuts are the most important ingredients in the semur-making process because they serve to strengthen the flavor, yet they must be blended harmoniously with the other ingredients.
+In addition to the spices and seasonings, semur also consists of a wide range of main ingredients with variation in presentation, such as meat (mainly beef), beef tongue, potato, tofu, tomato, tempeh, eggs, chicken, and fish, and is often sprinkled with fried shallots or other variations according to the taste preferences of the communities in each region.

 Etymology

 Semur is derived from the Dutch verb "smoren", which means "to braise food".

 History and origins

 History shows that the dish of marinated boiled meat in Indonesia has been known since the 9th century CE in ancient Java.
-This can be seen from some of the inscriptions, and reliefs of the temples in Java that tells "Ganan, hadanan prana wdus" or "buffaloes and goats served with vegetables".
-However, whether the buffalo and goat meat mentioned in these records was the same dishes like stews today is still uncertain.
+This can be seen from some of the inscriptions, and reliefs of the temples in Java that tell "Ganan, hadanan prana wdus" or "buffaloes and goats served with vegetables".
+However, whether the buffalo and goat meat mentioned in these records was the same dishes as stews today is still uncertain.

 For centuries, Indonesia has attracted world traders for its natural resources.
-Exotic flavors of Indonesian spices such as nutmeg, cloves and cinnamon have attracted traders.
+Exotic flavors of Indonesian spices such as nutmeg, cloves, and cinnamon have attracted traders.
 Foreign traders and immigrants brought their culture, which gradually blended into everyday Indonesian culture.
 This assimilation has developed a blend of traditions of the archipelago, including culinary.
-The European Dutch colonial believed to have brought the stew technique, and combine it with local spices and local sweet soy sauce, dark soy sauce with caramelized palm sugar and various spiced added, that has become one of the most popular flavouring.
-The particular flavor of Indonesian spices combined with a variety of foreign food processing techniques has resulted in the creation of unique dishes such as semur, which existed from 1600.
+The European Dutch colonial is believed to have brought the stewing technique and combined it with local spices and local sweet soy sauce, dark soy sauce with caramelized palm sugar, and various spices added, which has become one of the most popular flavours.
+The particular flavor of Indonesian spices combined with a variety of foreign food processing techniques has resulted in the creation of unique dishes such as semur, which existed since 1600.